chitra149/stats-forever/README.md

 stats-forever
 =============

-My first repository on GitHub!
+I'm Chitra, and I live in Perth, Australia.
+This is my first ever repository!
+I'm learning Data Science on Coursera.org.